HCDigitalScholarship/HaverTales/1-prologue.md

 So this safety lad must think fast. <br>
 No one knows of the great battle ahead <br>
 That comes when students want clothes and bedspread. <br>

+---

+## The Haverbro
+By Nick Lasinsky, Haverford ‘23

+Tap tap tap - bip, bop, bounce <br>
+A ping pong floating <br>
+Chant, rant, flounce <br>
+In a cup colored red with froth gurgling slow <br> These are telltale signs my friend, you should know <br>
+For if you ever are beckoned by their cheery smile’s glow <br>
+Understand what you’re getting into with the ​HAVERBRO <br>

+The Bro is a species unique to Haverford <br>
+Their demeanor is tall, quick with strong word <br>
+They oft travel in packs, in DC cohorts <br>
+Swarming corner in winter, still wearing shorts <br>
+They lumber with facial hair which is perhaps ill advised <br>
+But let’s face it; this demographic is not known for being wise <br>
+Though, when sober, for the most part <br>
+They bring flutter to many a young female heart <br>
+With rugged thick brows, shirt stretched too tight <br>
+Confident banter, flirtatious and light <br>
+And indeed The Bro is neither evil nor good <br>
+Like all of us, they need just to be understood <br>
+So don’t be mistaken, no Bro is stupid <br>
+It’s more like their noggin can’t quite get out from its lid; <br>
+It is difficult to discuss, to study and see <br>
+When each weekend and Wednesday is stuffed with party <br>

+Their habitats are many, but I’ll go out on a limb: <br> You’re chanced to find them “gittin totally swol” at the gym <br>
+Lifting and pumping iron around <br>
+Till their arms are so puffed up they can’t put them back down <br>
+Or perhaps you’ll find them creating a thrum <br>
+On midweek nights, level first/first of Gum <br>
+And you can be sure if you open any stairwell for a breeze <br>
+You’ll be greeted with an odor like beer married rotted cheese <br>
+And of course the nexus, where once sober faces get pinker <br>
+Is that dear old orange palace to the Bro: Drinker <br>
+Beware of entering, for if you fall into the rush <br>
+You may just wake up, naked in a rosebush <br>
+As The Bro has a way of getting your guard down <br>
+With their impressive bravado, hedonism to astound. <br>

+But they are an addition most essential to our community <br>
+For though caution is needed, do tread lightly, <br>
+Each Bro is important, in their own way <br>
+Sometimes good hearted, loyal each day <br>
+And though their skulls may be a few centimeters more thick <br> They’re worth your respect, even if they aren’t first pick <br>
+So the next time you hear something vaguely loud or rude <br>
+Or the panicked phrase “Yo I can’t get my arms down dude” <br>
+You can smile in recognition, and be certain you know <br>
+The signs subtle and glaring of the ​HAVERBRO​. <br>